x3042/ExactODEReduction.jl/README.md

 https://julialang.org/downloads/platform/

-1. Download the `archive.tar` file from this directory and unpack it.
+1. Download the `archive.tar.bz2` file from this directory and unpack it.
 You can either select the file in the file-tree and press `Download file` in the top-right corner, or get it directly from `https://anonymous.4open.science/api/repo/056E/file/archive.tar`.
-For example, in your favorite :
+For example, in your favorite terminal:

 ```
 home$ mkdir downloads